Enkryp/CS335/README.md

 This is the repo for the Course Project of CS335.
 This includes a complete implementation of Java 17 Compiler  from scratch.
 The Compiler supports most of the features of Java 17.
 The compiler is written in C++ and uses flex and bison for lexical and syntax analysis.
 The compiler generates assembly code for the x86-64 architecture.
-The compiler is tested on Fedora 34.
+The compiler is tested on Fedora 34 and GCC 12.2.1.
 Please refer to milestone4/doc/doc.pdf for detailed documentation.

 List of features supported by the compiler:
 -  All primitive data types